Kim Je-kyoung: Career

-He was a Korean National Team Member for ten years, from 1991–2000, during which time he won the World Championship three times and swept all other international championships such as the Asia Championship, Asian Games, and World Cup.
+He was a Korean National Team Member for ten years, from 1991 to 2000, during which time he won the World Championship three times and swept all other international championships such as the Asia Championship, Asian Games, and World Cup.
 He was dubbed the prince of taekwondo in the 1990s due to his accuracy, careful game management, and his fast, powerful spinning kick.
 He was well known for taking care of himself, his training and his teammates.

 In 2000, Kim qualified for the South Korean Taekwondo Olympic team during the first assessment tournament, but an injury sustained at the 1998 Asian Games became horribly aggravated and forced him to withdraw from the second assessment tournament.

 Retirement

 Kim retired from competitive taekwondo in October 2000.
 Seven month after his retirement, on June 3, 2001, Kim appeared in a special tournament: Olympic medalists v. world champions; although, Kim is both an Olympic medalist and a world champion, he competed on the 5-man team representing world champions.
 Kim was victorious in the final match of the tournament, but his team did not prevail against the Olympic medalists.

-After his retirement, Kim immigrated to the United States and opened school in a Lake Oswego,Oregon called World Champion Taekwondo.
+After his retirement, Kim immigrated to the United States and opened school in a Lake Oswego, Oregon called World Champion Taekwondo.
 As of 2009, Kim works with his former Olympic teammate Kim Byong-Cheol at the World Champion Taekwondo School, with locations in Portland, Beaverton, Lake Oswego and Scappoose.